CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     $kv = az keyvault show --name $keyVaultName --resource-group $keyVaultRG | ConvertFrom-Json
     ```

+    {:.important}
-    **NOTE**: This guide assumes you'll use the pre-existing key vault deployed at install time.
-You may use an alternative key vault if prefered, so please update the values above to match your desired key vault.
+    This guide assumes you'll use the pre-existing key vault deployed at install time.
+You may use an alternative key vault if preferred.
+In this case, update the values above to match your desired key vault.

 1. Update access to your key vault:
     - RBAC: